-Make sure you have the right to work in your intended location.
+When deciding on overseas contract jobs, make sure you have the right to work in your intended location.
 Give yourself plenty of time to secure any necessary visas, especially if you require more than a tourist visa (usually around 90 days).
 Even if you don’t need a visa to travel to your destination, you may still need a work permit.

 You will need to decide what currency you would like to be paid in.
 While this may not be a choice available to temporary workers, contractors should consider what currency will work out as the best value for them.

 In order to fit in to your new working environment and to avoid making any embarrassing faux pas, you should find out a bit about what it is like to work in your new location.
 This involves being aware of typical working hours, etiquette for greeting and speaking to clients and for contacting them out of hours.

 Make sure you bring with you all the documents you might need to start your overseas contract job.
 You will also need to allow yourself some time for the relevant paperwork to be filled in and processed before you can start working.
 In some countries there is a lot of bureaucracy to contend with, so be prepared and remain patient!